-More state officials announce restrictions as US tops 100,000 new Covid-19 infections for second day in a row - Local News 8
+More state officials announce restrictions as US tops 100,000 new COVID-19 infections for second day in a row - Local News 8

 In Connecticut, new measures are going into effect Friday, which will place new limits on restaurants, religious ceremonies and event spaces.
 The governor also announced Thursday tightened restrictions around private gatherings, which will extend through the Thanksgiving holiday season.

-“I’m asking for voluntary compliance,” Raimondo said, who announced the new advisory in response to a rise in infections.
+“I’m asking for voluntary compliance,” said Raimondo, who announced the new advisory in response to a rise in infections.

 Also, effective Sunday, all restaurants, gyms, and recreational facilities must close at 10 p.m. on weeknights and 10:30 p.m. on Friday and Saturday, Raimondo said, while restaurants can stay open later only for takeout.